 - A. The "Academic Honor Code" covers student conduct in such activities as classroom and laboratory assignments, examinations, quizzes, papers, and presentations.
-The "Social Code" governs non-academic student conduct. - B. Terms such as "Bowdoin" or "the College" refer to Bowdoin College and its premises. - C. "Student" includes all persons officially pursuing course work at Bowdoin College. - D. "Faculty" or "faculty member" means any individual employed by Bowdoin College to conduct formal academic activities.

-- E. "College official" refers to any person employed by Bowdoin and not a member of the faculty. - F. The "Bowdoin community" incorporates all faculty, students, student groups, and officials or other persons employed by the College and its proper ties. - G. College "premises" comprise all land, buildings, facilities, and other property owned, used, or supervised by Bowdoin, including its student organizations. - H. "Student judicial procedures" refers to all written and stated policies involved in determining possible infractions and sanctions of College conduct codes. - I. The "Student Appeals and Grievances Committee" considers appeals of the Judicial Board decisions.
-The committee is chaired by the president of the College and includes the Dean of Student Affairs, a member of the dean's staff, four faculty members, and three students. - J. The terms "shall" and "will" are used in the imperative sense; "may" and "should" are used in the permissive sense. - K. Bowdoin College designates the Office of the Dean of Student Affairs to supervise the administration of the Academic Honor and Social Codes. - L. "Misconduct" refers to student actions that violate the College's Academic Honor Code and/or Social Code. - M. "Preponderance of evidence" is the Judicial Board's decisional standard by which the facts presented must demonstrate, within a reasonable probability, that a violation has occurred. - II.
-Interpretation - A. The Dean of Student Affairs shall interpret questions and resolve any perceived ambiguities about the Academic Honor Code and Social Code. - III.
-The Pledge - A. During matriculation, members of the incoming class must acknowledge the pledge that reads: "I have read, understand, and agree to abide by the Academic Honor Code and the Social Code." - B. Signing of the pledge implies a student's commitment to uphold the principles and rules outlined in the Academic Honor Code and the Social Code. - C. Students sign the Academic Honor Code and Social Code pledge form, a copy of which is kept in their permanent files in the Office of the Dean of Student Affairs.
-Members of the Judicial Board coordinate the signing of the pledge. - D. Each time students place their name on examinations, papers, laboratory assignments, and other academic work, they acknowledge their responsibility and commitment to the Academic Honor Code.
+The "Social Code" governs non-academic student conduct. - B. Terms such as "Bowdoin" or "the College" refer to Bowdoin College and its premises. - C. "Student" includes all persons officially pursuing course work at Bowdoin College. - D. "Faculty" or "faculty member" means any individual employed by Bowdoin College to conduct formal academic activities. - E. "College official" refers to any person employed by Bowdoin and not a member of the faculty. - F. The "Bowdoin community" incorporates all faculty, students, student groups, and officials or other persons employed by the College and its proper ties. - G. College "premises" comprise all land, buildings, facilities, and other property owned, used, or supervised by Bowdoin, including its student organizations. - H. "Student judicial procedures" refers to all written and stated policies involved in determining possible infractions and sanctions of College conduct codes. - I. The "Student Appeals and Grievances Committee" considers appeals of the Judicial Board decisions.
+The committee is chaired by the President of the College and includes the Dean of Student Affairs or Senior Associate Dean of Student Affairs, faculty members, and students. - J. The terms "shall" and "will" are used in the imperative sense; "may" and "should" are used in the permissive sense. - K. "Misconduct" refers to student actions that violate the College's Academic Honor Code and/or Social Code. - L. "Preponderance of evidence" is the Judicial Board's decisional standard by which the facts presented must demonstrate, within a reasonable probability, that a violation has occurred. - M. As used herein, the term "Dean of Student Affairs" includes the Dean of Student Affairs or his/her designee.